x

 There are notable differences between Adam World and Eva World, such as Helge having a scarred eye rather than a scarred ear.
 Things are often flipped.
 When alt-Martha is in Eva World, she has a cut on a particular cheek; when she goes to Adam World, the cut switches to the other cheek.

-Mystery solved: It was Adult Bartosz who Teen Noah killed back in 1921.
+MYSTERY SOLVED: It was Adult Bartosz who Teen Noah killed back in 1921.
 Yes, Teen Noah killed his own father, because Bartosz was no longer agreeing with Adam.

-Mystery solved: Who is Bronte Nielsen’s father?
+MYSTERY SOLVED: Who is Bronte Nielsen’s father?
 The Unnamed Man hooked up with Agnes Nielsen.
 So he is the father of Bronte and all the Nielsens.

-Mystery solved: Who are the parents of Hanno/Noah and Agnes?
+MYSTERY SOLVED: Who are the parents of Hanno/Noah and Agnes?
 Bartosz and Silja (the girl from the future with the facial scar) are the parents of Hanno/Noah and Agnes.

-Mystery solved: Who are Silja’s parents?
+MYSTERY SOLVED: Who are Silja’s parents?
 Silja is the illegitimate daughter of Egon Tiedemann and Hannah Kahnwald when Hannah traveled back to 1954 (in Adam World) after stealing the time-travel device.
 Thus Silja is half-sister to both Jonas and Claudia.

-Mystery solved: Who is Regina’s father?
+MYSTERY SOLVED: Who is Regina’s father?
 Even though Claudia had an affair with Bronte Nielsen, Bernd Doppler is revealed as Regina’s father.
 That’s how Regina was able to exist in Origin World; she wasn’t related to Adam or Eva.

 • Why is Adam’s face so mangled?
 When Hannah goes back to 1911 with Child Silja, Bartosz tells her that, “Traveling has taken its toll on him [Jonas].”
 This implies that time travel caused his disfigurement.
 However, a more likely reason is his reckless experimentation around radioactive materials, which we see evidence of in Season 3.